 Preparing for the Oral Board Interview

-Like most interviews, preparing for the oral board interview can be quite challenging.
+Like most interviews, preparing for the police oral board interview can be quite challenging.
+Here’s how to pass a police interview.
 Many applicants don’t have the experience or the confidence of just speaking to people one-on-one.
-Some people have challenges speaking well in a public setting, being comfortable in an oral board interview, and having confident body language and the tone of speech and the proper rate of speech as to answering questions .
+Some people have challenges speaking well in a public setting, being comfortable in an oral board interview, and having confident body language and the tone of speech and the proper rate of speech as to answering the police interview questions .
 There are different ways to study for the oral board interview, but it is absolutely crucial that applicants put a lot of effort into preparing for this difficult interview.

 What to Research for the Oral Interview